Keratin: Cornification

 Metabolism ceases, and the cells are almost completely filled by keratin.
 During the process of epithelial differentiation, cells become cornified as keratin protein is incorporated into longer keratin intermediate filaments.
 Eventually the nucleus and cytoplasmic organelles disappear, metabolism ceases and cells undergo a programmed death as they become fully keratinized.
 In many other cell types, such as cells of the dermis, keratin filaments and other intermediate filaments function as part of the cytoskeleton to mechanically stabilize the cell against physical stress.
 It does this through connections to desmosomes, cell–cell junctional plaques, and hemidesmosomes, cell-basement membrane adhesive structures.

 Cells in the epidermis contain a structural matrix of keratin, which makes this outermost layer of the skin almost waterproof, and along with collagen and elastin gives skin its strength.
-Rubbing and pressure cause thickening of the outer, cornified layer of the epidermis and form protective calluses, which are useful for athletes and on the fingertips of musicians who play stringed instruments.
+Rubbing and pressure cause thickening of the outer, cornified layer of the epidermis and forms protective calluses, which are useful for athletes and on the fingertips of musicians who play stringed instruments.
 Keratinized epidermal cells are constantly shed and replaced.

 These hard, integumentary structures are formed by intercellular cementing of fibers formed from the dead, cornified cells generated by specialized beds deep within the skin.
 Hair grows continuously and feathers molt and regenerate.
 The constituent proteins may be phylogenetically homologous but differ somewhat in chemical structure and supermolecular organization.
 The evolutionary relationships are complex and only partially known.
 Multiple genes have been identified for the β-keratins in feathers, and this is probably characteristic of all keratins.